-We cannot proceed with evaluating your application until all materials are submitted.
-However, you may submit your application before our office has received all of your application materials (transcripts, GMAT, etc.).
-Please note that you have one week past the application deadline to have all materials submitted to our office.
+Your application will not be evaluated until all materials are received.
+You may submit your application before our office has received all of your application materials (e.g. GMAT results, official transcripts).
+We allow one week past the application deadline for all materials to be received by our office.
 Otherwise, your application will not be considered for admission.

-The GMAT test is a standardized test that measures the verbal, mathematical and analytical writing skills of an individual applicant, which can be a predictor of an applicant's ability to be successful in a rigorous academic environment.
-The GMAT test is administered by [the Graduate Management Admission Council (GMAC)](http://www.gmac.com/).
+The GMAT is a standardized test that measures the verbal, mathematical, and analytical writing skills of an individual applicant.
+These are predictors of an applicant's ability to be successful in a rigorous academic environment.
+The GMAT is administered by the Graduate Management Admission Council (GMAC)(http://www.gmac.com/).

 The GMAT is required for admission.
-Official score reports must be sent directly from the reporting agency (you MUST have GMAC send your scores electronically to the One-Year Master of Accounting Program).
+Official score reports must be sent directly from the reporting agency.
+This means you MUST have GMAC send your scores electronically to the One-Year Master of Accounting Program.

 The GMAT code is ZZ8-HD-53.

 A GMAT score is required for everyone who is not a current Penn State undergraduate student.
-Current Penn State students with an SAT score already on file with Penn State can waive the GMAT requirement.
+The GMAT requirement is waived for current Penn State students with an SAT score already on file with Penn State.

 We will consider the highest score.